UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Introduction

-In this work, we aim to develop a unified framework to localize all these types of instances in untrimmed videos, solving three video localization tasks (TAL, AVEL and SED) by a single model.
+In this work, we aim to develop a unified framework to localize all three types of instances in untrimmed videos, solving three temporal video localization tasks (TAL, AVEL and SED) by a single unified model.
 However, the main obstacles hindering this attempt lie in two aspects.
-Firstly, the datasets for these tasks exhibit distinct properties with significant domain and duration gaps.
-For example, ActivityNet~\cite{caba2015activitynet} for TAL focuses on human activities, while UnAV-100~\cite{geng2023dense} for AVEL and DESED~\cite{turpault:hal-02160855} for SED contain events from other domains such as animals, nature and tools.
-Besides, the instance duration of different datasets varies greatly, \eg, over 50\% events in DESED are less than 1s, while the instances in ActivityNet and UnAV-100 are much longer, with the longest ones lasting over 7 minutes.
-Secondly, different tasks emphasize different video characteristics and modalities.
-TAL pays more attention to capturing temporal relationships of actions on the visual track, while SED is dedicated to the fine-grained understanding of sound events.
-In contrast, AVEL assigns equal importance to both auditory and visual cues. { Thus, unifying these three tasks is challenging, and just simple joint training may lead to a significant decrease in performance.}
+Firstly, different tasks emphasize different video characteristics and modalities.
+TAL pays more attention to capturing temporal relationships of actions on the visual track, \eg, the visual movement of ``playing ten pins'' in Fig.~\ref{fig:fig1}.
+SED is dedicated to the fine-grained understanding of audio signals where the events might be invisible, but still contain critical information, such as a narrating person and out-of-screen running cars.
+In contrast, AVEL assigns equal importance to both auditory and visual cues to locate modality semantic-aligned snippets.
+For example, in Fig.~\ref{fig:fig1}, we can simultaneously see the image and hear the sound of a man speaking from 1.7s to 10.1s.
+Secondly, the existing datasets for these tasks exhibit distinct properties with significant domain and duration gaps.
+For example, ActivityNet~\cite{caba2015activitynet} for TAL task focuses on human daily activities, while UnAV-100~\cite{geng2023dense} for AVEL task and DESED~\cite{turpault:hal-02160855} for SED task contain events from other domains such as animals, nature and tools.
+Besides, the instance duration of different datasets varies greatly.
+For instance, over 50\% of sound events in DESED span less than one second, while the instances in ActivityNet and UnAV-100 are much longer, with the longest ones lasting over 7 minutes.
+Therefore, unifying these three distinct tasks is challenging, and just naive multi-task training may lead to a significant decrease in performance.